FlaviuCristian/My-first-Java-Projects/README.md

-# My frst Java Projects
+# My first Java Projects
 Projects list:

 - Check if a number is palindrom.